tapadar13/tapadar13/README.md

 - 🌱 I’m currently learning **Node.js** and **Express**

-- 👨‍💻 I am passionate about **Web Dev** & I enjoy learning new things
+- 👨‍💻 I’m passionate about **Web Dev** & I enjoy learning new things

-- 🤝 I am currently looking for new opportunities
+- 🤝 I’m currently looking for new opportunities

 - 💬 Ask me about **JavaScript** and **React**